lowRISC/opentitan/hw/ip/otbn/doc/dv/fcov.md

 See the `mem_integrity` and `internal_integrity` entries in the testplan for more details.

+## Lifecycle escalation

+The lifecycle controller can send a "lifecycle escalation" signal to tell OTBN to clear its internal state and to raise its own fatal error.

+We expect to see this happen.
+However, we don't track coverage for this explicitly since it's handled at the testplan level (with the `lc_escalation` testpoint).

 ## External (bus-accessible) CSRs {#ext-csrs}

 The OTBN block exposes functionality to a bus host through bus-accessible CSRs.